 - A culture of inclusion and coaching

-Bersin calls for the next stage of talent management – of people management – to help deliver these pillars while at the same time creating a positive culture, hiring to that culture, and empowering employees to deliver results.
+Bersin calls for the next stage of talent management, or people management, to help deliver these pillars while at the same time creating a positive culture, hiring to that culture, and empowering employees to deliver results.

 Of course, HR is only one component of people management, but I like the approach and the emphasis on measuring its impact on business.
 Who is engaged?
 Who isn’t?
 And why?

 From my experience, what employees want is to have a voice and to know they are empowered to succeed at their jobs and beyond.
 This can be accomplished a number of ways.
 Bersin captures most of them well.
-One area that needs to be explored further is the nature of technology to meet this employee need.
+One area that needs to be explored further is the role of technology when investing in employee engagement.

 What technologies do today’s professionals need to feel engaged, to feel empowered to succeed, to feel heard?
-HR – and all those in people management – could play a major role in that technology’s design and implementation.
+HR professionals and anyone else in a people management role could play a major role in that technology’s design and implementation across their company.

 Harness The Power Of Knowledge Sharing With Digital Transformation